On decoder-only architecture for speech-to-text and large language model integration: Experiments

 The audio encoder consists of 4 Transformer layers, where each layer has the same setting as in the CTC compressor except that the output tensor of the last layer is converted to the dimension of 4096, in order to match the dimension of semantic embedding in LLaMA.

-For each training sample, we concatenate the embeddings of the text prompt and representations from the audio encoder in the time axis as the prefix feature sequence and feed them to the LLaMA to generate the target language (EN) transcriptions.
+For each training sample, we concatenate the embeddings of the text prompt and representations from the audio encoder along the time axis and use that as the prefix feature sequence to feed to the LLaMA model to generate the target language (EN) transcriptions.

 Two attention mask strategies are explored within the LLaMA model.
 The first follows the language model training, where a causal, i.e., lower triangle attention mask is applied for each transformer layer to constrain the self-attention to not look into the future.
-As the proposed model is ``non-streaming" in nature, we also explore a non-causal full attention mask strategy for the prefix part, i.e., text prompt and audio encoder representations.
+As the proposed model is ``non-streaming" in nature, we also explore a non-causal full attention mask strategy for the prefix part only \cite{raffel2020exploring}, i.e., text prompt and audio encoder representations, to enable the full context learning on the acoustic information.